chainskills/resumeum/README.md

 You will have to migrate (deploy) your smart contract each time your restart **testrpc**.

 ## Step 7.
-Metamask: connect to your private node
+Metamask: connect to your local Ethereum node

-Open the Chrome’s Metamask extension and switch it to the "Localhost 8545" network.
+Unlock the Metamask extension in Chrome, and switch it to the network "Localhost 8545".

 ## Step 8.
 Metamask: import your accounts